omniedgeio/omniedge-frontend/markdowndocs/Docs/General.md

 To solve all the above issues, we designed and developed OmniEdge based upon the following objectives.
 Simple enough to use for both users and network administrators.
 Based on the Zero-trust security model.
 Users can establish a strictly secure network through authentication services such as Okta, G Suite, etc.
-Try using peer-to-peer communication instead of relaying nodes to increase the network speed and reduce risks of single-point failures.
+Try using peer-to-peer communication instead of relaying nodes to increase the network speed and reduce the risks of single-point failures.

 ### Main Architecture

-For the above design goals, we get inspired by an open-source VPN software: n2n and designed the main architecture of OmniEdge.
+For the above design goals, we get inspired by an open-source VPN software: n2n, and designed the main architecture of OmniEdge.
 ![](/assets/posts-images/how-omniedge-works-main-architecture.png)

 Our architecture has the following components: